Requirements for the Bachelor of Science Degree

 The total number of credits required for graduation vary by Major.
 Specific requirements for each Major are given in the Engineering Undergraduate Handbook and on the Major websites.

-* The total number of math and science credits must be ≥31 credits with the distribution depending on Major.
+* The total number of math and science credits must be ≥31 credits with the engineering distribution, depending on Major.